aspose-words/Aspose.Words-API-References/english/net/aspose.words.rendering/pageinfo/papertray/_index.md

 ---
 title: PageInfo.PaperTray
 second_title: Aspose.Words for .NET API Reference
 description: PageInfo property.
 Gets the paper tray bin for this page as specified in the document.
-The value is implementation printer specific in C#
+The value is implementation printer specific in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.rendering/pageinfo/papertray/